Properties of high-redshift Type II supernovae discovered by the JADES transient survey: Type II SN properties

 \subsection{AT~2023adte at $z=2.623$}

 AT~2023adte is photometrically classified as a Type~II SN in \citet{decoursey2024}.
 The redshift of AT~2023adte ($z=2.623$) is based on the host galaxy spectrum obtained before the explosion by JADES \citep{deugenio2024}.
 Figure~\ref{fig:adte} presents the light curves of AT~2023adte and the comparisons with our light curve models.
 The models with the explosion energies of $1.3-1.5~\mathrm{B}$ can reproduce the overall properties of the observed light curve without assuming host galaxy extinction.
 The host galaxy SED fitting shows relatively high extinction ($A_V = 0.79^{+0.12}_{-0.14}$).
-However, the SN is located in the outer part of the host galaxy (Figure~\ref{fig:face}) and it is possible that the SN is less extincted.
+However, the SN is not located in the brightest region in the host galaxy (0.13" from the host galaxy center corresponding to 1~kpc, Figure~\ref{fig:face}) and it is possible that the SN is less extincted.
 The observed epochs are during the plateau phase of AT~2023adte.
-Indeed, the SEDs in the observed epochs (Figure~\ref{fig:adte_sed}) are consistent with blackbody temperatures of $7000 - 6500~\mathrm{K}$ matching the hydrogen recombination temperature.
+Indeed, the SEDs in the observed epochs are consistent with blackbody temperatures of $7000 - 6500~\mathrm{K}$ matching the hydrogen recombination temperature and no extinction is required to explain the color evolution (Figure~\ref{fig:adte_sed}).
 The $12~\Msun$ model does not become as bright as observed in the major bands in the first epoch, while the overall luminosity evolution is matched by the models with $\Mzams = 16-24~\Msun$.
 However, we find that the synthetic light curves are brighter than observed in the redder bands in all the models.
-The light-curve evolution can be reproduced without assuming the existence of confined dense CSM because of the lack of the early light-curve information.
+The light-curve evolution can be reproduced without assuming the existence of confined dense CSM because the color evolution is consistent with that of the Type~II SN plateau phase.